Cap-go/capacitor-updater/README.md

 download(options: { url: string; version: string; }) => Promise<BundleInfo>
 ```

-Download a new version from the provided URL, it should be a zip file, with files inside or with a unique id inside with all your files
+Download a new bundle from the provided URL, it should be a zip file, with files inside or with a unique id inside with all your files

 | Param         | Type                                           |
 | ------------- | ---------------------------------------------- |